 Grazes must be cleaned with a wipe.
 Depending on the severity, these too must be recorded in the accident form folder.

 Staff are asked to use common sense at all times (if the graze is only minor, this need not be recorded).
-All grazes in EYD to be recorded

 First Aid Kits